 The District will provide certain financial information and operating data annually to the MSRB.
-The financial information and operating data which will be provided with respect to the District includes all quantitative financial information and operating data of the general type included in this Official Statement under the headings "FINANCIAL STATEMENT," "TAX DATA," "WATER AND SEWER OPERATIONS," and in APPENDIX A (District Audited Financial Statements).
-The District will update and provide this information to the MSRB within six months after the end of each of its fiscal years ending in or after 2025.
-Any financial statements provided by the District shall be prepared in accordance with generally accepted auditing standards or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
-If the audit report is not complete within such period, then the District shall provide unaudited financial statements for the applicable year to the MSRB within such six month period and audited financial statements when the audit becomes available.
+The financial information and operating data which will be provided with respect to the District includes all quantitative financial information and operating data of the general type included in this Official Statement under the headings "FINANCIAL STATEMENT," "TAX DATA," "WATER AND SEWER OPERATIONS," and "DEBT SERVICE REQUIREMENTS" and in APPENDIX A (Independent Auditor's Report and Financial Statements of the District).
+The District will update and provide this information to the MSRB within six months after the end of each of its fiscal years ending in or after 2026.
+Any financial statements provided by the District shall be prepared in accordance with generally accepted accounting principles or other such principles as the District may be required to employ from time to time pursuant to state law or regulation and audited if the audit report is completed within the period during which it must be provided.
+If the audit report is not complete within such period, then the District shall provide unaudited financial statements for the applicable year to the MSRB within such six-month period and audited financial statements when the audit report becomes available.

-The District's current fiscal year end is December 31.
-Accordingly, it must provide updated information by June 30 in each year, unless the District changes its fiscal year.
+The District's current fiscal year end is April 30.
+Accordingly, it must provide updated information by October 31 in each year, unless the District changes its fiscal year.
 If the District changes its fiscal year, it will notify the MSRB of the change.